 - 1 lime dayap, juiced

-- 6 tbsp superfine sugar asukal
+- 6 tablespoon superfine sugar asukal

 - 2 cloves garlic bawang, minced

-- 1 tbsp fresh cilantro wansuy, chopped
+- 1 tablespoon fresh cilantro wansuy, chopped

-- 3 tbsp cucumber pipino, diced
+- 3 tablespoon cucumber pipino, diced

 Instructions